eriquano/summer2024/README.md

 # summer2024

-iLQR attempt is still very WIP.
-Looking for any and all feedback. implementation based off of the paper by Li and Todorov
+Learned about LQR and iLQR within a week and created the iLQR script for a pendulum.
+Implementation based off of this guide: https://studywolf.wordpress.com/2016/02/03/the-iterative-linear-quadratic-regulator-method/, along with the Tassa and Li papers.